Woman shaping meatballs in a bright kitchen while preparing food by hand

 How to know it’s ready

-It is ready when the core idea is clear.
-When the value can be understood.
-When the thing basically works.
-When what remains can be learned better in real life than in another meeting.
+When the core idea is clear.
+When it basically works.
+When what remains can only be learned in real life.

 Ready does not mean flawless.
 It means strong enough to move.